-• If stranded conductor wires are used, install a round crimp-style terminal on the end of the wire.
+- 1 Strip insulation from wires and twist the end of each wire. - 2 Install a round crimp-style terminal on the end of the wire.
 Place the round crimp-style terminal on the wire up to the covered part and fasten the terminal with the appropriate tool.

-- a Stranded conductor wireb Round crimp-style terminal - Use the following methods for installing wires:
+Use the following methods for installing wires:

 Wire type Installation method

-Single-core wire
+Single-core wire c b

+Or AA'

+Stranded conductor wire twisted to "solid-like" connection a

-a Curled single-core wire
+a Curled wire (single-core or twisted stranded conductor wire)

 b Screw

 c Flat washer